buildwithgrove/helm-charts/charts/path/README.md

 ### 4. Navigate to PATH dashboards

 - Click on Dashboards in the left sidebar
-- Select the "PATH API" folder
+- Select the "PATH" folder
 - Choose a dashboard to view metrics for your PATH application

 For more detailed instructions on accessing and troubleshooting Grafana, see the [Accessing Grafana Dashboards](accessing-grafana.md) guide.